Endangered Species Day

-Many animals and plants are on the verge of extinction.
-For Endangered Species Day, we looked at some of the rarest among them.
+Many animals and plants are on the verge of extinction, thanks to poaching, overfishing, climate change and habitat loss.
+Here are some of the rarest among them.

 The Maui's dolphin only lives in the coastal waters of New Zealand and only its North Island.
 While there were still about 2000 Maui's dolphins in the 1970s, there are only 45 of them left today.
 The small dolphins are primarily threatened by unsustainable fishing methods and despite the country's reputation for conservation the beautiful and unusual sea mammals will soon be extinct unless action is taken.

 Drastic action was recently taken on the other side of the world to save a relative of the Maui's dolphin, the vaquita.
 The small porpoise is endemic to the Gulf of California and at most recent count, there were only about 30 of them left.
 This has led conservationists to taken an unusual step: They decided to capture several of the animals in order to breed them in captivity.
 This protects them from the illegal gillnets that have killed many of the animals in the wild but it's also risky because nobody really knows enough about the animals to make sure they are kept under the right conditions.
 If worst comes to worst, they could die in captivity without having produced offspring and the conservationists could have unwillingly contributed to the final demise of the species.